Harumaki (Japanese Spring Rolls)

 • Read the egg roll wrapper instructions and prepare them accordingly.
 If they require soaking, do so.

 • Add oil to a non-stick pan.
-Once hot, fry the spring rolls until they are golden and crispy on both sides.
+Once hot, fry the spring rolls until golden and crispy on both sides, about 4-5 minutes.

 • Place the cooked harumaki on a paper towel to soak up excess oil.
 Serve immediately.